salminnella/Dodge-Em/README.md

 #Dodge-Em

 A Web-App game built with Javascript, HTML, and CSS.
-Using the controller on the screen, dodge the columns by pressing the D-pad, or Y, X, B, and A buttons.
+Using the controller on the screen, dodge the columns by clicking the D-pad, or Y, X, B, and A buttons with the mouse.
 Keyboard arrows are also functional.

 Known Bugs:
 The interface doesn't render properly in Opera for Macintosh.